Accessibility

 There is a café at the space centre where you can buy food.

-• You can choose on the day what you might like to eat when you get here, or;
+- You can choose on the day what you might like to eat when you get here, or;

-• You can bring your own packed lunch if you want to
+- You can bring your own packed lunch if you want to!

-• There are many places to eat your own lunch, these are:
+- There are many places to eat your own lunch, these are:

-• In our seating area (If it’s a quiet day)
+- In our seating area (If it’s a quiet day)

-• In our designated picnic area
+- In our designated picnic area

-• In our Main Galleries (please tidy up before you go)
+- In our Main Galleries (please tidy up before you go)

-• If it is a nice day, you can eat outside on our picnic tables or the grass bank.
+- If it is a nice day, you can eat outside on our picnic tables or the grass bank.

 Health and Safety

-Our building by law must have a fire alarm, the fire alarm at the space centre starts with a woman’s voice saying, "Astronauts, mission status is green".
+Our building, by law, must have a fire alarm.
+The start of our fire alarm is a woman’s voice saying, "Astronauts, mission status is green".